crisdanrodriguez/crisdanrodriguez/README.md

 - 🔭 I’m currently working at Kellogg Company as a Data Science Intern
 - 🎓 Mechatronics Engineering Student at Tecnologico de Monterrey
-- 🌱 Passionate about learning new things about emerging technologies
+- 🌱 Passionate about learning new things related to emerging technologies
 - 🤓 AI & Data Science enthusiast